 1932 - This week the "New Strand" was offering "This Reckless Age," a January release with Charles 'Buddy' Rogers and Richard Bennett along with "Fanny Foley Herself," an October 1931 feature in Technicolor starring Edna May Oliver and Hobart Bosworth.
 This version of the photo appeared on the Island of Long Beach Facebook page.
 It's also in the collections of the Long Beach Public Library and the Los Angeles Public Library.
 And there's a cropped version of the shot in the USC Digital Library collection.

 1932 - Another view taken during the same shoot as the previous photo.
-Thanks to the Island of Long Beach Facebook page for finding it in the Los Angeles Public Library collection.
+It's in the Los Angeles Public Library collection.

 c.1933 - A Frasher Foto card.
 Thanks to Michelle Gerdes for locating it on eBay.
 There's also a copy in the Frasher collection at the Pomona Public Library.
 They give it a 1940 date but going by the style of the marquee, it has to be earlier.
 The Frasher Foto Postcard Collection at the Library has hundreds of photos from all over Southern California.